KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

         content:
           -
             type: text
             text: 'Love DogeCoin?
 So does the SafeMoon team.
-Prepare yourself for the [imminent] SafeMoon/DogeCoin trading pair on '
+Prepare yourself for the "imminent" SafeMoon/DogeCoin trading pair on '
           -
             type: text
             marks: